robindemourat/clues-anomaly-understanding/app/data/clues-anomalies-understanding.md

 | ========= | ======== | ======== | ========= |
 | Team’s interview analysis<br><br>Web pages reviews | People protested about the principle of contribution, both in its goal (helping Latour’s work) and modalities (a closed process) | [ethical disjunction](^^classed:anomaly)<br><br>[ambivalent status identification](^^classed:anomaly)<br><br>[middle-state publishing](^^classed:anomaly)<br><br>[personality and status refraction](^^classed:anomaly)<br><br> | The specificity of DH inquiries inside the Academia collided with the notions of academic contribution and authorship.<br><br>There are various distances and dissonances between the requirements of scholarly collaborative undertakings and web culture openness ethos. |

-^^modulo-aside:Divergent interests
+^^modulo-aside:Project reception by french DH community

 During a French Digital Humanities event[#][THATCamp Saint-Malo.
 Held in Saint-Malo (France) from 17th to 20th October 2013.
 See [books.openedition.org/editionsmsh/2203](http://books.openedition.org/editionsmsh/2203) ], the collective and collaborative nature of the AIME project was challenged as presenting a certain non-reciprocity between the main author and contributors: co-inquirers were asked to dedicate a huge amount of time while not being acknowledged clearly enough as genuine contributors to the inquiry.
 During the latter meeting, the very principle of contribution was under discussion as a matter of intellectual work reward.

-^^modulo-aside:Q&A about the contribution process

 If we compare the project idea of a contribution to that of the analogical academic publishing habitus, the AIME contribution activity is indeed somehow perturbing: it could be framed, on the one hand, as an open reviewing process where co-inquirers propose modifications and improvements, and, on the other hand, as a journal call for contributions through which accepted submitters get to the status of author.
-This hybrid, peculiar finality of the contribution activity, that fit with none of the established ways of recognizing and acknowledging scholarly work, has caused various aural and written protestations that we could frame as the sign of an [ambivalent status identification](^^classed:anomaly) anomaly.
+This hybrid, peculiar finality of the contribution activity, that fit with none of the established ways of recognizing and acknowledging scholarly work, has caused various aural and [written protestations](^^modulo-href:Q&A about the contribution process) that we could frame as the sign of an [ambivalent status identification](^^classed:anomaly) anomaly.
 Besides the very format of the contributions, a sort of [middle-state publishing](^^classed:anomaly) [#][This expression is borrowed from “The New Everyday” experiment in academic publishing.
 See [mediacommons.futureofthebook.org/tne/about](http://mediacommons.futureofthebook.org/tne/about)] between traditional academic contribution and academic blog argumentation[#][See, for instance, the scientific blogging platform hypotheses.org] may have fed and complicated this latter anomaly.

 ^^modulo-aside:Negotiating the recognition of the contributors

-It has to be said that the PI considered contributors to have specific and autonomous interests in the project and a shared, though limited, status of author.
-Even if limited, this acknowledgement of the co-inquirers’ authorship has been emphasized by featuring them on platform credits.
+It has to be said that [the PI considered contributors to have specific and autonomous interests in the project and a shared, though limited, status of author](^^modulo-href:Divergent interests).
+Even if limited, this acknowledgement of the co-inquirers’ authorship has been emphasized by featuring them on [platform credits](^^modulo-href:Contributors on the platform).
 The contribution validation process itself has been under discussion as well.
 The contributions followed a definite process of mediation and review as a result of their compliance with a specific research methodology, strategy, and empirical protocol.
 They were evaluated and followed by a small collective of scholars acquainted with certain intellectual regions of the inquiry: these particular reviewers were labeled as *mediators*.
 This distribution provoked some concern.
 Some co-inquirers criticized the lack of transparency of the process[#][The AIME team published 2 ‘AIME leaks’ to inform users about the revision process.
 For instance, see [modesofexistence.org/answer-to-a-reader-reponse-a-un-lecteur/](http://modesofexistence.org/answer-to-a-reader-reponse-a-un-lecteur/) the disclosure of a non-published contribution and its justification, and at [modesofexistence.org/contribution-recognizing-the-risk-how-to-navigate-between-att-and-hab](http://modesofexistence.org/contribution-recognizing-the-risk-how-to-navigate-between-att-and-hab/) a successful contribution of email exchanges.] and questioned the “testability” of AIME methodology as a closed process.
 Here we face an intellectual critique highlighting an [ethical disjunction](^^classed:anomaly) between design project choices and an intellectual debate about philosophical inquiry.

-^^modulo-aside:Translating bookish focus
+^^modulo-aside:Closeness and the digital humanities

 Another similar [ethical disjunction](^^classed:anomaly) can be detected regarding the very discourse supporting the DH dimension of AIME, thanks to the reactions responding to some public presentations of the project to DH audiences that repeatedly framed closeness as one of the core values of the project.
 Closeness was presented as distance: a close arguments analysis also required a close reading activity rather than a distant one (Moretti, 2013).
 This first claim provoked reactions[#][In his book Berry (2015) states, “The use of the ‘digital’ in such a desiccated form points to the limitations of Latour’s ability to engage with the research program of investigating the digital, but also the way in which a theologically derived close-reading method derived from bookish practice may not be entirely appropriate for unpacking and ‘reading’ computational media and software structures.”] about the relevance of such an undertaking in the context of “post-digital” research, implicitly assuming that because the set-up of AIME was making use of digital instances, it should have specifically addressed the question of digitality in its very contents and intellectual scope, and thus used distant reading activities, most appropriate methodology for activities such as “unpacking and ‘reading’ computational media and software structures” (Berry, 2015)[#][The amalgamation of the PI’s discourse about AIME projects peculiar choices, and its broader positions about the philosophy of digital and software in general, while legitimate, could also be the sign of a personality and status refraction.
 See Berry (2015).].

-^^modulo-aside-clear
+^^modulo-aside:Translating bookish focus

 Closeness was also presented as *focus*: producing philosophical argument required a non-distracting environment[#][This concern has been expressed through design choices such as not pointing to external websites inside the digital instances of the project while allowing the embedding inside this protected workplace of a variety of media and contents coming from external sources.
 ].
 This declaration provoked strong reactions inside DH communities since openness[#][“The digital is the realm of the open source, open resources.
 Anything that attempts to close this space should be recognized for what it is: the enemy.”
 The Digital Humanities Manifesto 2.0, manifesto.[humanities.ucla.edu/2009/05/29/the-digital-humanities-manifesto-20/](http://manifesto.humanities.ucla.edu/2009/05/29/the-digital-humanities-manifesto-20/).